-- 1. PERSONAL illness if there has been 5 days or less of absences in current semester or medical documentation - 2.
+- 1. PERSONAL illness if there has been 10 Days or less with medical documentation - 2.
 Serious illness or death in the immediate family - 3.
 Religious observance - 4.
 Required court appearance - 5.
 Health and professional appointments with professional documentation provided to the office - 6.
-Special cases of an emergency nature at the discretion of the Administration - 7.
-Scheduled college visit or job shadow experience.
+Special cases of an emergency nature at the discretion of the Administration